 - The camera should be pointed straight at the chart.
 (The optical axis of the lens should be normal to the chart surface.)
 Small amounts of tilt and perspective (keystone) distortion (convergence of lines; not a lens aberration) are tolerated, but large amounts may cause Distortion to terminate.

 - The camera should be set to a low ISO speed to minimize noise.
 This is especially important for compact digital cameras, where noise can become severe at high ISO speeds.

 Save the image.
 High quality JPEG format is preferred because it preserves EXIF data in a format Imatest can read.
 There is no need for RAW quality.

-Large image causing memory problems?
+Memory problems?
 Because Matlab uses double precision for most math operations, each 24-bit color pixel requires 24 bytes.
-We recommend 8GB RAM if possible and also running a 64-bit version of Imatest if your operating system allows.
-If if that isn’t practical, click in the Imatest main window (or Settings, Options I), and in the LARGE FILES (…, Distortion) dropdown menu, select Shrink image files 1/2x … over xx MB, where xx = 40, 80, or 20.
+We recommend 8GB RAM if possible.
+Current versions of Imatest are all 64-bit, so memory issues are much less frequent than in the past. and also running a 64-bit version of Imatest if your operating system allows.
+If if that isn’t practical, click Settings (dropdown menu in the Imatest main window), Options III, and in the LARGE FILES (…, Distortion) dropdown menu, select Shrink image files 1/2x … over xx MB, where xx = 40, 80, or 20.
 Start at 80 and go down if needed.
-This shrinking (resizing) has no significant effect on the distortion measurements.
+This shrinking (resizing) has little effect on the distortion measurements.